Honors in Music

 If the student does not meet these conditions, the enrollment simply earns the usual credit and grade.

 Honors students in music are also encouraged to take graduate-level courses.
 Advanced courses in music history and music theory are particularly recommended.
-Consult the School of Music Honors Advisor for more information.
+Note: No additional project will be required for any graduate level courses (MUS:5000 and above) but also no allowance for less work will be given either.
+The student will take the course "as is".

 When all music honors work is completed, or no later than the beginning of the student’s final semester, the Log of Honors Work/Courses Completed must be submitted to the School of Music academic office.
 The Application for Graduation with Honors is also due to the University Honors Program in about the 5th week of classes each semester (the form and deadlines are available on the University of Iowa Honors Program website: http://honors.uiowa.edu/.